MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windows-debugging.md

 Additional resources include the following books and videos:
 -  *Inside Windows Debugging: Practical Debugging and Tracing Strategies* by Tarik Soulami
 -   *Advanced Windows Debugging* by Mario Hewardt and Daniel Pravat
--   [Defrag Tools](https://channel9.msdn.com/Shows/Defrag-Tools), episodes 13 through 29, about WinDbg
+-   [Defrag Tools](/shows/defrag-tools/), episodes 13 through 29, all about WinDbg.

 ### See also